 Addictions Research Programs

-The Department of Psychiatry is involved in a range of research projects and clinical initiatives that seek to understand, support and treat patients who are struggling with substance use disorders, which are so often comorbid with other psychiatric conditions.
-Researchers in the department are working to better understand the needs and characteristics of patients with substance use disorders from both qualitatively and quantitatively.
+The Department of Psychiatry is involved in a range of research projects and clinical initiatives that seek to understand, support and treat patients living with substance use disorders, which are often comorbid with other psychiatric conditions.
+Researchers in the department are working to better understand the needs and characteristics of patients with substance use disorders through research spanning from the genetic level to randomized controlled clinical trials.

 Through our presence in the Emergency Department, inpatient addiction consult services, and our robust outpatient addiction treatment, the Psychiatry Department is deeply involved in BMC’s effort to fight the addiction crisis.
 Additionally, in March 2017, BMC launched the Grayken Center for Addiction, made possible by a $25 million grant from the Grayken family.
 The creation of this center recognizes BMC as a leader in the field of addiction treatment.
 The Department seeks to align our work with the Grayken Center and to strengthen our commitment to improving the lives of people affected by substance use disorders.